This post may contain affiliate links. Read my full disclosure policy.

 - Garnish: scallions, parsley, hot sauce.

-- Scrape up any browned bits from the bottom of the pot ( this will help prevent the “burn error” from turning on while pressure cooking).
-Add the rice, give a good stir ( see note about shrimp!)and set Instant Pot to HIGH pressure for 5 minutes.
+- Bring to a simmer and scrape up any browned bits from the bottom of the pot ( this will help prevent the “burn error” from turning on while pressure cooking).
+I find using a wooden spoon works best here.
+Add the rice, give a good stir (see note about shrimp!)and set Instant Pot to HIGH pressure for 5 minutes.

 - Let naturally release for 5 minutes, then manually release, covering steam spout with a kitchen towel.